-Singer-songwriter and multi-instrumentalist Robert Palomo is an American-born musician who resided in the historic port city of Saint Petersburg, Russia for 25 years.
+Singer-songwriter and multi-instrumentalist Robert Palomo is an American-born musician who resided in the historic port city of Saint Petersburg, Russia for 26 years.
 Following the invasion of Ukraine, he and his wife, a prominent independent journalist, and their two rescue dogs reluctantly abandoned Russia.
-Their next home port is currently uncertain.
+Ashore with family in the U.S. their next home port remains uncertain.

-In recent years Robert has performed his "new old sea songs" at the Harwich International Sea Shanty Festival (UK), the Baltic Shanty Festival (Åland Islands, Finland), and the Teign Shanty and Maritime Festival (UK).
+In recent years Robert has performed his "new old sea songs" at the Harwich International Sea Shanty Festival (UK), the Baltic Shanty Festival (Åland Islands, Finland), the Teign Shanty and Maritime Festival (UK), and the Saint Petersburg Sea Festival (Russia).

 Although many of his original maritime songs may sound traditional at first, listening closer reveals bits and pieces that are strictly 21st century.
 For example, his capstan shanty Noah Could Not Navigate fires a couple of shots across the bow of creationism and climate change denial.
 His poignant Widows on the Shore imagines a shanty that women in seafaring towns during the age of sail might have sung.